 In 1998 he won third prize in the International Organ Competition at the organ of the Cathedral of Saint Bavo (The Netherlands).
 He is also a prizewinner of the international competitions in Biarritz and in Vilnius (Lithuania).

 Since 2004, he is organist with Liesbeth Schlumberger at the Mutin Cavaillé-Coll of the Église de l’Étoile in Paris where he organizes a season of concerts.
 Passionate about teaching, he is in Academies (every summer at the Academy of music Musicalta in Alsace) and also in Japan.
-Since 2014, he teaches organ in the Conservatoire Régional of Lyon.
+He taught at the Jehan Alain organ school in Epinay-sur-Orge from 1999 to 2017 and since 2014, he teaches organ in the Conservatoire Régional of Lyon.
 Lionel Avot is also special project employe of the Music Department of Radio France where he is in charge of the organization of organ concerts on the new Grenzing’s instrument in the Concert hall of Radio France.

 He is regularly invited to play in Paris (Notre-Dame Cathedrale, Saint-Sulpice, Saint-Etienne-du-Mont, Saint-Thomas-d’Aquin, Saint-Louis-en-l’Ile, Saint-Gervais…) and also elsewhere in France (Sainte-Croix Abbey Church in Bordeaux, Notre-Dame de Fourvière Basilica and Cathédrale Saint-Jean in Lyon…) and abroad (the Dom Church in Riga, Latvia).
 He plays very often in Germany (in Sarrebrücken, Wiesbaden, Pfungstadt, Hambourg, Bad Hersfeld, Suhl and Langenhorn).